ldunham1/abstract_factories/README.md

   > Providing there's no functional or notable impact in order to
   > support 2.7, I have no reason to ignore its existence _yet_.

+---

 ## Overview
+On initialisation, the factory is told which abstract type (class) of items it should register.
+It is also told how to determine the name (identifier) and optional version.
+This allows the factory to provide the types or instances it has registered that best matches these requirements.

+---

+### Registering
+The factory is responsible for storing and accessing either abstract subclasses or their instances ] (see `Item Modes`).

+For convenience, the Factories can be told where to find the abstract subclasses or subclass instances, which it will attempt to register.
+Otherwise, items can be registered manually, found within a module or recursively from python files in directory.

+---

+### Item Modes
 There are 2 convenient factory classes provided for different use cases of abstract_factories.
 Both have the same interface and functionality, the difference being the format of the item being stored.